graphitall-trav/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-ids | [] | If set to array of IDs, will return specific company deals requested limit | 20 | Limit of company deals returned for each request
+ids | [] | If set to array of IDs, will return specific company deals requested last_updated_at | "" | String date in "YYYY-MM-DD" format will return company deals updated on given date limit | 20 | Limit of company deals returned for each request

 <aside class="success">